 For Canada, the equality sub-index calculated using the LIM and the equality sub-index calculated using the LICO converged over time due to a decreasing index under the LIM.
-In 1981, the equality index under the LICO was 0.495 - much lower than the equality index, at 0.642, under the LIM.
-In 2009, the equality sub-index was 0.490 under the LIM and 0.471 under the LICO (Chart 8 and Table 4).
-While the equality index therefore also decreased under the LICO, it therefore did so only 4.9 per cent.
-On the other hand, the equality index under the LIM fell 23.6 per cent from 1981 to 2009.
-As noted earlier, there was only a slight increase in LIM rates but a great decrease in LICO rates over 1981-2009.
-Over the same period, overall poverty gap trends were similar for both measures.
-The closure of this gap is therefore primarily due to the decrease in estimated total population poverty under the LICO.14
+In 1981, the equality index under the LICO was 0.500 - much lower than the equality index, at 0.646, under the LIM.
+In 2011, the equality sub-index was 0.534 under the LIM and 0.521 under the LICO (Chart 8 and Table 4).
+While the equality index therefore increased 4.2 per cent under the LICO, the equality index under the LIM fell 17.4 per cent from 1981 to 2011.
+As noted earlier, there was only a slight increase in LIM overall poverty but a great decrease in LICO overall poverty over 1981-2011.
+Over the same period, overall poverty gap trends were similar for both